wzulfikar/saas-maker/README.md

 // result will be { success: true, data: 'success' } or { success: false, error: Error }
 ```

+## Notes

+Error handling:
+- Add global error handling in your server handler and client side.
+Check for error which is instance of `AppError` (or use `getErrorInfo`)

 ## License

 MIT